 5. Don’t Use a Roasting Pan

 You want to smoke your turkey on the grill gates.
 If you use a roasting pan you find that your turkey won’t crispy up.
-I do usually place a pan under the grates, that is fille with water.
+I do usually place a pan under the grates, which is filled with water.
 This water pan helps to create a moist environment.

 6. Get Leftovers?